Jeremy Renner posts video update: 'ICU spa moment to lift my spirits'

 The Marvel star was clearing snow from a private driveway to help family members leave his house after gathering for the holidays when the accident occurred, his publicist previously told CNN.

-According to the 911 call log released by the Washoe County Sheriff's Office, Renner was "completely crushed" by a snowcat vehcile in the incident.
+According to the 911 call log released by the Washoe County Sheriff's Office, Renner was "completely crushed" by a snowcat vehicle in the incident.

 CNN obtained the 911 call log through a public records request.
 The identity of the individual that made the call was redacted by the Washoe County Sheriff's Office.